Accelerating ERM for data-driven algorithm design using output-sensitive techniques: Conclusion

-We have developed approaches for tuning multiple parameters by computing the piecewise decomposition of dual class functions with linear boundaries for three different combinatorial problems.
-Our approaches are efficient when the number of parameters is a small constant and are also output-sensitive.
-Our algorithms for the three problems share common ideas including execution graphs and using Clarkson's algorithm, an output-sensitive algorithm for removing redundant hyperplanes from a linear system.
-Our techniques may be useful for tuning other combinatorial algorithms beyond the ones considered here.
-At this point we have three different examples of problems, but it is an interesting open question to identify a general class of problems for which our techniques apply.
+We develop approaches for tuning multiple parameters for several different combinatorial problems.
+We are interested in the case where the loss as a function of the parameters is challenging to optimize directly due to presence of sharp transition boundaries, and present algorithms for enumerating the pieces induced by the boundaries when these boundaries are linear.
+Our approaches are output-polynomial and efficient for a constant number of parameters.
+Our algorithms for the three problems share common ideas including an output-sensitive computational geometry based algorithm for removing redundant constraints from a system of linear inequalities, and an execution graph which captures concisely the different algorithmic states simultaneously for all parameter values.
+Our techniques may be useful for tuning other combinatorial algorithms beyond the ones considered here, it is an interesting open question to develop general techniques for a broad class of problems.
 We only consider a small constant number of parameters --- developing algorithms that scale better with the number of parameters is another direction with potential for future research.